- Ages 4+

 Pen Museum has not told us about their dining options.

-Pen Museum has not told us if they are fully wheelchair friendly.
+No, Pen Museum is not wheelchair friendly.

 As the Pen Museum is located in a listed historic building, wheelchair access to some areas is limited.